garrandall/popular-music-data/tracks/guess-who-s-back-scarface-jay-z-beanie-sigel.md

 Plain clothes wanna run in my room (whooooo...)
 But nigga guess who's bizack?
-It's ya boy Face Mob Started with an eightball, gotta get this cake dawg Give niggaz a break, nah, you know how the game go Fuck you think I slang fo', to go against the grain (no) I'm out here to grind mo', rapped up in the paper chase I wanna fuck a fine hoe and candy paint the 88
+It's ya boy Face Mob Started with an eightball, gotta get this cake dawg Give niggas a break, nah, you know how the game go Fuck you think I slang fo', to go against the grain (no) I'm out here to grind mo', rapped up in the paper chase I wanna fuck a fine hoe and candy paint the 88